apache/druid/distribution/asf-release-process-guide.md

 <script src="public/web-console-0.18.0.js"></script>
 ```

-Finally, the sample [`docker-compose.yml`](https://github.com/apache/druid/blob/master/distribution/docker/docker-compose.yml) used in the Docker quickstart documentation should be updated to reflect the upcoming release:
+Finally, the sample [`docker-compose.yml`](https://github.com/apache/druid/blob/master/distribution/docker/docker-compose.yml) used in the Docker quickstart documentation should be updated to reflect the version for the next release:

 ```yaml
 ...